Awakeri School Benchmarks Yrs 3 - 5

 5. Makes improvements to designs with guidance.

-6. Can use ICT resources to obtain information from a variety of verifiable sources.
+6. Can use ICT resources to obtain and record information

-1. Able to express a viewpoint on a current or past issue in New Zealand.
+1. Able to express a viewpoint on a current topic in New Zealand

 2. Able to formulate questions that will gather useful information.